jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Only our reality has far more, which we call the universal laws of nature.

 Physics, astronomy, chemistry, geology, and biology define our reality.
 Together they make a rulebook, but unlike chess or Monopoly there is no booklet to read or program to hack.
-Nor does the rulebook ever are about our input, ideas, or feedback.
+Nor does the rulebook ever care about our input, ideas, or feedback.

 Instead, life can be thought of as a game of trying to overcome, utilize, and understand these rules well enough to survive.

-This is what life's evolution is such a persistent and universal process.
+This is why life's evolution is such a persistent and universal process.
 Evolution has been the driver of countless species over billions of years, because there's no other way to know what's out there in the universe but to send beings out to find out.

 Like many individual Squares venturing out to settle the world.